 10. ‘I’m So Lonesome I Could Cry’ – Hank Williams

 A complete country music crossover as Hank Williams and Johnny Cash converge for one perfect moment.
 Cash covers the Williams song ‘I’m So Lonesome I Could Cry’ and naturally make sit his own.

-9. ‘Personal Jesus’ – originally by Depeche Mode
+9. ‘Personal Jesus’ – Depeche Mode

 For an artist so intrinsically connected with religion and God, Johnny Cash’s version of Depeche Mode’s classic ‘Personal Jesus’ was always going to be affected more drastically by the singer.

 He removes the effects and tone of the original and instead moves the song into something more simple, less confusing and entirely directional.
 His delivery of the song’s lyrics are measured and culture, cultivated and entirely believable.
 Cash adds gravitas like no other.